 Curricular Practical Training:

 Curricular Practical Training (CPT) is employment authorization that allows eligible F-1 degree-seeking international students to engage in off-campus work/study or internship.
 In other words, it allows you to accept off-campus employment as part of the curriculum of your degree program.
 CPT must be directly related to your major area of study.

-Students must apply for CPT authorization through DePauw’s International Student Services office.
-Once the application is approved, ISS staff will provide students with a new I-20 Certificate of Eligibility immigration document.
+Students must apply for CPT authorization through DePauw’s International Student Affairs online CPT form.
+Once the application is approved, ISA staff will provide students with a new I-20 Certificate of Eligibility immigration document.
 Students must receive the new, original I-20 authorizing them for CPT before they can begin working, even if the internship is only for academic credit (unpaid, but academic credit will be earned).
 Students can only work on the specific dates and in the specific locations authorized for CP, which are listed on page 2 of your I-20

 Working without CPT authorization can result in the termination of the student’s academic program and departure from the United States.